Ask for a carer’s assessment

 Carers’ organisations may run groups where you can meet other carers.
 For example, Carers UK has an online forum where you can share experience and tips with others.
 They can also put you in touch with local support groups.

-Organisations offering support for people with specific illnesses – for example, arthritis, cancer, dementia, Parkinson's or stroke – may also run carers’ groups where you can meet other carers.
+Organisations offering support for people with specific illnesses – for example, Alzheimer's Society or Alzheimer Scotland, Stroke Association or Chest Heart & Stroke Scotland, Versus Arthritis, Macmillan or Parkinson's UK – may also run carers’ groups where you can meet other carers.
 Get in touch with them to find out more.

 Speak to your GP